IIIM-IS/AERA/README.md

   Such a goal abduced from a mdl is put in primary, so the program must be instantiated in primary.
   [Maybe not in primary.
 Need to understand how simulated goals are committed, and to which group.]
 * Prediction failures may come from false assumptions.
 In settings.xml, try enable_assumptions="no".
 * Objects with a short resilience aren't in decompiled_objects.txt.
-In settings.xml, lower run_time to when it was made.
+In settings.xml, try `keep_invalidated_objects=yes` .